Houstonwp/hga.dog/content/blog/resources/bringing-your-new-pet-home.md

 * It is not unusual for a new pet to refuse to eat for a day or two.
 He will probably drink more water than normal and consequently need to go out more often.
 Also, he will need more rest than usual.

-The change of diet and excitement of this new home may cause your new pet to have diarrhea.
-Should this occur, give your dog two teaspoons of Kaopectate every hour for four hours or until the diarrhea stops.
-If it continues for more than a day, consult your veterinarian.
+* The change of diet and excitement of this new home may cause your new pet to have diarrhea.
+Make sure your dog stays hydrated and has as many chances to relieve itself as necessary.
+If it continues for more than a day or two, consult your veterinarian.

+Contact an HGA representative or your greyhound's foster family if you have any questions during your dog's transition.